Foundayo (Orforglipron) Cost Without Insurance, Label & Price (2026)

 - Available via LillyDirect with free home delivery shipping from April 6, 2026.

 Foundayo is Eli Lilly’s once-daily oral non-peptide GLP-1 receptor agonist, now FDA-approved for chronic weight management.
 The brand name Foundayo applies to the obesity indication; the active ingredient is orforglipron.
+Foundayo is approved by the Food and Drug Administration (FDA) for adults with obesity or overweight and at least one weight-related medical problem or weight-related comorbid condition, specifically targeting excess body weight.
+For the direct yes-or-no answer and the exact approval date, see the canonical orforglipron approval status page.

 The structural distinction matters.
 Unlike every other GLP-1 drug on the market — including oral semaglutide (Rybelsus) and injectable Wegovy — orforglipron is a small molecule, not a peptide.
 This means it does not require the absorption-enhancing formulation that forces peptide-based oral GLP-1 drugs to impose fasting conditions, limited water, and 30-minute waiting periods before eating.

 Foundayo can be taken at any time of day, with or without food, with no water restrictions.
 For patients who have avoided GLP-1 therapy because of injection barriers or dosing complexity, this eliminates both.
+Foundayo is intended to be used alongside a reduced calorie diet and increased physical activity.

-ATTAIN-1 Trial: Primary Obesity Data
+ATTAIN-1 Trial: Primary Weight Loss and Obesity Data

 | Endpoint | Low Dose | Medium Dose | High Dose (17.2 mg) | Placebo |